-With an overall goal of excellence, the Department of Medical Education has created a process to continually assess and monitor our educational programs.
-This process requires review and assessment of our learning environment, educational programs and the climate created by the Icahn School of Medicine students and faculty.
+The Department of Medical Education is committed to the success and well-being of our students.
+Rooted in our commitment to excellence, we have created a process to continually assess and monitor our educational programs.
+This process requires review and assessment of our learning environment, educational programs, and the climate created by Icahn School of Medicine students and faculty.

 Since 2014, the Medical Education Performance Assessment Committee has provided the central oversight of this effort.
 Our focus on the organization, structure, function, and systems that make up our educational program for the MD degree allows us to integrate a continuous quality improvement approach to compliance.
-This approach allows for the utilization of objective data to analyze and improve outcomes and make enhancements to existing systems and programs.
-The committee is comprised of smaller groups that are targeted to specific areas such as Diversity, Admissions and Enrollment Services.
+The committee is comprised of smaller groups that are targeted to specific areas such as Curriculum and Student Affairs, Diversity, Admissions and Enrollment Services.

 This Accreditation page will house up to date communications about our accreditation process and will provide periodic updates on the committees work and action.

 For an overview of the LCME accreditation process and the teams responsible for continuous quality improvement, visit our accreditation resources page.

 Town Hall Follow-Up Thank you to those who were able to attend the LCME Town Hall Meeting on Tuesday, September 4.
 We hope you now have a greater understanding of LCME accreditation and your role in the process.
 For those who were unable to attend, we will...read more

 The LCME Self-Study Subcommittees are a critical component of our School’s accreditation initiative.
 Participation on a subcommittee requires a large time commitment and a willingness to learn about and assess every facet of the School.
 We are so proud of...read more